hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> Edit Connection button </td>
 <td> Click to open the Edit Connection dialog.
 For details, see the
-<a href="/cloudos/manage/operational-dashboard/environment-tab/#edit-connections-dialog">Edit Connection Dialog</a> section.
+<a href="/cloudos/manage/operational-dashboard/environment-tab/#edit-connection-dialog">Edit Connection Dialog</a> section.
 </td>
 </tr>

 <tr style="background-color: white; color: black;">
 <td> Create Connection button </td>
 <td> Click to add a new connection on the Create Connection dialog. <br /> <br />
-**Note:** The Create Connection button only displays while the connections can be added or edited.
+<b>Note:</b> The Create Connection button only displays while the connections can be added or edited.
 Once you do the <a href="/cloudos/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a>, this button disappears and you cannot add new or edit connections.
 </td>